-- 1. Flood Mitigation: The implementation of both structural and non-structural solutions, to reduce flood risk to protect against the loss of life and property. - 2.
+- 1. Flood Mitigation: Implementing structural and non-structural solutions to reduce flood risk to protect against the loss of life and property. - 2.
 Flood Preparedness: Actions, aside from mitigation, that are taken before flood events to prepare for flood response activities. - 3.
 Flood Response: Actions taken during and in the immediate aftermath of a flood event. - 4.
 Flood Recovery: Actions taken after a flood event involving repairs or other actions necessary to return to pre-event conditions.